marotella/relayCRUDApp/README.md

 Users can create an account by providing and user name, password, and role.
 Users can signout of an account by clicking a sign out link in the header or footer.

+# Approach:
+This project was meant to serve as a stripped down version of more complex PM tools like Asana and Monday for short-term goals.
+With this in mind I approached the project by developing RESTful routes for my task Schema, route by route, using Postman to test routes before creating files using ejs in Views.
+Once my routes were created I set up a seperate controller file for the routes and got to MVC.
+Once these were established I formatted the ejs files in my views directory to get a clear layout for each page that aligned to my wireframes.
+After setting up  the layout, I expanded on the work by adding partials and and MVC for user authentication.
+The goal was to have "Read Me" access to anyone, but require authorization to create or update tasks.
+Users with the designation of Project Lead could delete tasks.
+After routes and views for users were created I worked on styling using CSS, Flexbox and Canva.

 # Technologies Used:
 - Javascript